NeValetik/ChartLab/README.md

 ```
 with data from complaints chart:
-    show harassment complaints stacked by region for healthcare, finance, and retail
+    show harassment complaints stacked by region for healthcare, finance, retail

 ```